BerndiVader/MythicDenizenAddon/readme.md

 #### CustomConditions:

-- on mm denizen condition:
+- on mm denizen condition / mm denizen targetcondition:
   - Returns: context.type context.entity context.location context.condition context.args context.meet

   - context.type is "e" for entity condition or "l" for location condition
   - context.entity if type = e : the entity can be the caster or if used as targetcondtion the target
+  - context.targetentity (if targetcondition) = the entity of the mythicmobs targeter used in the skill.
   - context.location if type = l : the location to work with
+  - context.targetlocation (if targetcondition) = location of the mythicmobs targeter used in the skill.
   - context.condition the name of the condition.
   - context.args the arguments for the condition.